bsberry/bsberry.github.io/_drafts/bitcoin.md

 On the other hand, there is a form of encryption where you don't have just one key, but two, and they are a pair.
 Encrypt a message with one and you need the other key to decrypt it; there's no way to find out one key if you know the other.
 This leands to what is also known as "public-key cryptography", named after the practice of publishing one key in the pair and keeping the other as a closley guarded secret.

 If you encrypt an email with my public key and then send it to me, only somebody who can decrypt it with my private key can read it.
-And hopefully that's only me
+And hopefully that's only me.